 Contrasting to a Natural Birth

-During a vaginal birth, a set of hormones are released which aid birthing, and stimulate a nurturing bonding process between the mother and child.
-Oxytocin, prolactin, the so-called "fight or flight" hormones that are like adrenalin, and beta-endorphin are all produced by the mother.
-These hormones not only help her throughout the birthing process, but these same hormones later become a signal for her body, indicating that it is safe to return to a state of normalcy (not being pregnant), and to lose weight.
+During a vaginal birth, a set of hormones is released that aids birthing, and these stimulate a nurturing bonding process between the mother and child.
+Oxytocin, prolactin, beta-endorphin, and the so-called "fight or flight" hormones that are like adrenalin, are produced by the mother.
+These hormones not only help her throughout the birthing process, but these same hormones later become a signal for her body, indicating that it is safe to return to a state of normalcy (not being pregnant) and to lose weight.

 How Birthing Should Be Done